Walch classification of glenoid morphology

-The Walch classification of glenoid morphology is the most commonly used system describing glenohumeral pathology in primary osteoarthritis.
+The Walch classification of glenoid morphology in primary glenohumeral osteoarthritis is the most commonly used system to describe this pathology.

 It was initially measured on 5 mm thick slices on axial CT scans of the shoulder 1, which had mixed results for inter- and intra-observer agreement but this has improved with the modified classification system (which includes B3, C2, and D) using 3D CT reconstructions 2,3.